ronituohino/battle-sheep/docs/week4_report.md

 This week I focused more on the AI.
 I fixed the minimax algorithm which is optimized with alpha-beta pruning.
 I limited the game only for 2 players to make writing the minimax simpler, and give more computing power to the AI.

+I added performance testing to the project.

+I also optimized the AI by changing the sheep amount iteration from 1-maxSheep into:

+- Start from s = maxSheep / 2
+- next s+1
+- next s-2
+- ...

+This makes alpha-beta pruning take action way earlier increasing performance by a multiple in some cases.

 ### What I learned this week

 I learned how minimax & alpha-beta pruning works.